redis/redis-om-node/README.md

 let exists = await client.execute(['EXISTS', 'Album:01FJYWEYRHYFT8YTEGQBABJ43J']) // 0
 ```

-It does this becuase Redis doesn't dinstinguish between missing and null.
+It does this because Redis doesn't distinguish between missing and null.
 You could have an entity that is all nulls.
 Or you could not.
 Redis doesn't know which is your intention and so always returns something when you call `.fetch`.

 ### A Note for TypeScript Users